Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Complex vacua

-In Table \ref{Table:cvev}, all complex vacua can be further classified into the following three types: \begin{itemize} \item[(1)] The first type consists of the Normal vacua with SCPV: C-N-3a, C-N-3b, C-N-3c, and C-N-3d.
-Vacuum C-N-3a can be regarded as a more general form of the other three vacua, as they can all be obtained by taking specific values of its parameters $v_i$, $\theta$, and $n$.
+As summarized in Table \ref{Table:cvev}, all complex vacua can be further classified into three types: \begin{itemize} \item[(1)] The first type consists of the Normal vacua with SCPV: C-N-3a, C-N-3b, C-N-3c, and C-N-3d.
+Vacuum C-N-3a can be regarded as a more general case of the other three vacua, since each can be obtained by assigning specific values to its parameters $v_i$, $\theta$, and $n$.

 \item[(2)] The second type consists of the Normal vacua without SCPV: C-N-2, C-N-4a, C-N-4b, C-N-4c, and C-N-4d.
-Vacuum C-N-4a can be regarded as a more general form of the vacua C-N-4b, C-N-4c, and C-N-4d, as they can all be obtained by taking specific values of its parameters $v_i$.
+Vacuum C-N-4a can be regarded as a more general case encompassing C-N-4b, C-N-4c, and C-N-4d, since each can be obtained by assigning specific values to its parameters $v_i$.

 \item[(3)] The third type consists of the Inert vacua without SCPV: C-I-4a, C-I-4b, C-I-4c, and C-I-4d. \end{itemize}